mcpalmer1980/mp3-gui/README.md

 ### Functions:
 - Source - Select, type, or browse for a source folder from the history dropdown
 - Dest - Select, type, or browse for a destination folder from the history dropdown
-- Swap - Quickly swap the source and destinatation folders
+- Swap - Quickly swap the source and destination folders
-- Scan - Compare the source and desintation folders and display the results
+- Scan - Compare the source and destination folders and display the results
 - Copy - Copy the files displayed in the result window to the destination folder

 ### Options: